probonopd/mu-image/README.md

 - [ ] high resolution?
   - http://doc.qt.io/qt-5.6/highdpi.html#high-dpi-support-in-qt
   - https://doc.qt.io/qt-5.6/qtlabscontrols-highdpi.html
-- [x] add a right panel for the actions
+- [x] add a left panel for the actions
 - [ ] should it support jpg or only png?
 - [ ] undo (without buttons, but in the context menu; and shortcuts)
 - [ ] should i keep "keep proportions" or i should make it the only behavior?